 Thyroid nodule fine needle aspirate biopsy; Biopsy - thyroid - skinny-needle; Skinny-needle thyroid biopsy; Thyroid nodule - aspiration; Thyroid cancer - aspiration

-Schlumberger MJ, Filetti S, Alexander EA, Hay ID.
-Nontoxic diffuse and nodular goiter and thyroid neoplasia.
+Schlumberger MJ, Filetti S, Alexander EK, Hay ID.
+Nontoxic diffuse goiter, nodular thyroid disorders, and thyroid malignancies.
 In: Melmed S, Polonsky KS, Larsen PR, Kronenberg HM, eds.
 Williams Textbook of Endocrinology.
 13th ed.
 Philadelphia, PA: Elsevier; 2016:chap 14.